awsdocs/amazon-athena-user-guide/doc_source/querying-glue-catalog.md

 SHOW PARTITIONS cloudtrail_logs_test2
 ```

-You can also use a metadata query to list the partition numbers and partition values for a specific table\.
-The syntax that you use depends on the Athena engine version\.
+You can also use a `$partitions` metadata query to list the partition numbers and partition values for a specific table\.

-**Example – Querying the partitions for a table in Athena engine version 2**
+**Example – Querying the partitions for a table using the $partitions syntax**
-The following example query lists the partitions for the table `cloudtrail_logs_test2` using Athena engine version 2\.
+The following example query lists the partitions for the table `cloudtrail_logs_test2` using the `$partitions` syntax\.

 ```
 SELECT * FROM default."cloudtrail_logs_test2$partitions" ORDER BY partition_number